TransgenderQueen/Third-Year-Prototype/final project/Development Journel.md

  - Each weapon will have different Stats, and different weapon types have different status effects.
 The common weapons will have very basic stats, having a maximum of ten damage.
  <br>
  <br>
  ![A picture of the weapon damage function.](image-2.png) *Figure 2.
 Shows a picture of the weapon damage function, and it shows the way it is set up.*
 ---
 <br>
 - This same setup is how I have created the rest of the weapon stats.
 I got a rarity, gave it a max and a minimum number for the stat and got a randomized number.
 Each of the rarities has increasingly higher numbers for the stats.
 - The chaos tier is different, however.
 Inspired by a friend, I decided to create a tier that was quite literally 1-100.
 These weapons could have 1 Damage, but 100 attack speed.
 - When it comes to the additional statuses on the weapon, I originally had the idea of having a random number of stats, so a weapon could potentially have effects such as Bleed, frost and life steal on it.
-However thinking about this, it would be far too overpowered, especially for a game inspired by games such as Dark Souls, which are notoriously difficult.
+However thinking about this, it would be far too overpowered, especially for a game inspired by games such as Dark Souls(2013), which are notoriously difficult.

 <br>
 <br>